-- 21.10 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union.
-It is agreed that no notice will be posted on the bulletin board without prior written or initialled approval of the Manager of the Nursing Home. - 21.11 (a) The words "bi-weekly period" shall mean the two (2) calendar weeks constituting a pay period. - (b) If the Employer is implementing a change in its practice of biweekly Tuesday pay days, the Union will receive at least six (6) weeks' notice of the change in practice.
+- 21.11 The Employer shall provide to the Union individual bulletin board space in such place so as to inform all employees in the bargaining unit of the activities of the Union.
+It is agreed that no notice will be posted on the bulletin board without prior consent. - 21.12 (a) The words "bi-weekly period" shall mean the two (2) calendar weeks constituting a pay period. - (b) Pay days will continue as in present practice. - 21.13 The employer agrees to provide a dining area where uninterrupted meals may be taken except in cases of emergency.